PennaPedro/Colors/Readme.md

-Hello in this project I do a Single Page Aplication(SPA) for to Desktop or Mobile.
+Hello in this project I did a Single Page Aplication(SPA) for to Desktop or Mobile.
+Hope you Enjoy !!!

 TECNOLOGIES:
 HTML